CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.33.markdown

 Finally, a galore of minor tweaks have been implemented:

-- The naked `pod` command doesn’t default to `pod install` anymore because it presented an error if he Podfile was not found.
+- The naked `pod` command doesn’t default to `pod install` anymore because it presented an error if the Podfile was not found.
 This context dependant behaviour was not the experience we are looking for our new users.
 - The `--version` option is not available anymore in sub-commands and gained the ability of presenting the versions of the installed plugins if coupled with